 Trustee, Executor & Attorney Obligations

-TORONTO ESTATE LAWYERS ADVISING TRUSTEES, EXECUTORS, AND ATTORNEYS ON THEIR OBLIGATIONS
+WHITBY ESTATE LAWYERS PROVIDING COUNSEL TO TRUSTEES, EXECUTORS, AND ATTORNEYS ON THEIR RESPONSIBILITIES

-Being appointed a trustee, executor, or attorney comes with significant obligations and responsibilities and equally significant legal and financial risks and personal liability.
-If you find yourself in any of these roles, you should consult with an estates lawyer as soon as possible and before taking any action or making any decisions.
+Taking on the role of trustee, executor, or attorney comes with important responsibilities and significant legal and financial liabilities.
+If this is your first time in any of these roles, consulting with an estate lawyer as soon as possible will be extremely helpful, especially before you take any action or make any decisions.

-The Toronto estates lawyers at Derfel Estate Law regularly advise trustees, executors, and attorneys on their responsibilities and obligations.
-We can work with you on a one-time basis and answer stand-alone questions that you may have regarding the administration of a will, estate, or about attorney duties, or we can provide ongoing advice and guidance for the duration of your role.
+The Whitby estate lawyers at Derfel Estate Law often advise trustees, executors, and attorneys on their obligations.
+We work with you, either on a one-time basis to answer any questions you have regarding the administration of an estate, a will, or other attorney duties, or we can provide ongoing guidance for the duration of your role.